-Nicole Civita, JD, LLM is an affiliated professor with the LLM Program in Agricultural and Food Law and the director of the Food Recovery Project at the University of Arkansas in Fayetteville.
-She is also a member of the adjunct faculty at the Berman Institute of Bioethics, where she works on the Global Food Ethics and Policy Program's Choose Food project, and serves as counsel to Handel Food Law.
-She holds an LLM in agricultural and food law from the University of Arkansas School of Law, a JD from Georgetown University Law Center, and an AB from Columbia University.
+Nicole Civita, JD, LLM is an instructor and the sustainable food systems specialization lead in the Masters of the Environment Graduate Program at the University of Colorado Boulder.
+She also teaches and conducts research in affiliation with the LLM Program in Agricultural and Food Law at the University of Arkansas and the Global Food Ethics and Policy Program at the Johns Hopkins Berman Institute of Bioethics.
+Nicole practices of counsel to Handel Food Law LLC.
+She holds an LLM in agricultural and food law from the University of Arkansas School of Law; a JD magna cum laude, Order of the Coif, from Georgetown University Law Center; and an AB from Columbia University.